beastdrgo/portfolio-website2/README.md

 This project was built using these technologies:

-- React.js
-- Node.js
-- Express.js
+- HTML5
 - CSS3
+- JavaScript
-- VsCode
+- Visual Studio Code
-- Vercel
+- Vercel (for deployment)

 ## Features